DevToys-app/Documentation/articles/extension-development/guidelines/UX/create-a-tool-with-a-gui.md

 }
 ```

-The @"DevToys.Api.NameAttribute" is required and its value should be an unique name that stays internal.
-This name may appear in logs as it can help for debugging purposes.
+The @"DevToys.Api.NameAttribute" is mandatory and should be assigned a unique, internal name.
+This name may appear in logs and can assist with debugging.

 The @"DevToys.Api.ToolDisplayInformationAttribute" is also required and defines multiple information needed for the GUI tool:
 - **IconFontName**: Name of the font the contains the glyph to display in the navigation bar.
 The font name should be installed on the operating system, or [being shipped with the tool](create-custom-icon.md).
 The font [FluentSystemIcons](https://github.com/microsoft/fluentui-system-icons) is shipped with DevToys 2.0 and therefore is available to every extensions by default, on every operating systems.